-The 2021 MHW theme is 'Awareness, Belonging, Connection'.
-As part of the evening we will be inviting the audience to make show their support by
+The 2025 MHW theme is 'Appreciate the little things'.
+As part of the evening we will be inviting the audience to show their support by ...

 Joe Bloggs, local comedian, said, "My own mental health has been something that I've struggled with, so the opportunity to get other people thinking about looking after themselves is something I'm really looking forward to."